MetanoKid/coding-scars/_drafts/log-window-1.md

 Welcome back, dear reader!

 In this post we'll create a basic standalone log window in WPF that we'll use as the foundation of our project.
-I recommend you check out the previous entry in the series if you want to know the motivation or the road map.
+I recommend you checking out the previous entry in the series if you want to know the motivation or the road map.

-We'll end up having this:
+We'll end up with this, after the post:

 ![Sample display data]({{ '/' | absolute_url }}/assets/images/per-post/log-window-1/sample-data.png){: .align-center}